eclipsesource/tabris-js/doc/selector.md

 ### Type Selectors

 The simplest method to select widgets is to refer to their type.
 For example, the following statement would select all instances of `CheckBox`.
-[This also works with JSX element names](./declarative-ui.md#stateless-functional-components).

 ```js
 page.find('CheckBox')
 ```

-You may also give the type via the constructor or [JSX Element](./declarative-ui.md#stateless-functional-components) instead of a string:
+You may also give the type via the constructor itself:

 ```js
 page.find(CheckBox)